SilentCicero/wafr/README.md

 1. Compiles contracts
 2. Deployes any contract with `test` in filename that inherits `wafr/Test.sol`
-3. Sends some ether to the test contract
+3. Sends ether to your Test contract
 4. Runs the `setup` method, if any
-5. Then runs any method with `test` in the name
+5. Runs any method with `test` in the name
-6. Then it tests everything against the `assertTrue` method
+6. Then tests everything against the `assert` methods
+7. Generates a full report, `--output`s your contracts if desired

 ## Contributing